logoDeveloper Hub

 • Logs are at /var/log/avalanchego

 For a simple upgrade you would need to place the new binary at /usr/local/bin/.
-If you run a Subnet, you would also need to place the VM binary into /home/avalanche/.avalanchego/plugins.
+If you run an Avalanche L1, you would also need to place the VM binary into /home/avalanche/.avalanchego/plugins.

-You can also look at using this guide, but that won't address updating the Subnet, if you have one.
+You can also look at using this guide, but that won't address updating the Avalanche L1, if you have one.

 Summary